Skip to main content

 model.eval()

-# Option 1: Trace your model using a random input
+# Option 1: trace the model with a sample input

 dummy_input = torch.randn(1, 3, 224, 224)